mdn/kuma/docs/wsgi.rst

     between 4000 and 10000.

 ``WSGIScriptAlias``:
-    Will make Kitsune accessible from ``http://domain/k``, and we use rewrites in ``webroot/.htaccess`` to hide the ``/k``.
+    Will make Kuma accessible from ``http://domain/k``, and we use rewrites in ``webroot/.htaccess`` to hide the ``/k``.
 This will change soon, and the ``.htaccess`` file won't be necessary.

-The ``Alias`` directives let Kitsune access its CSS, JS, and images through Apache, reducing the load on Django.
+The ``Alias`` directives let Kuma access its CSS, JS, and images through Apache, reducing the load on Django.